It is to inform that passengers travelling from Brazil to India are required to follow the latest guidelines as detailed below, to enter India:

 A.4.
 On arrival

-xv.
-Travellers from specified Countries at risk [as mentioned in para (iii) above] will follow the protocol as detailed below:
+xvii.
+Travellers from specified Countries at risk [as mentioned in para (iii) and (iv) above] will follow the protocol as detailed below:

 International travellers arriving at seaports/land ports